wombleton/gitlaw-nz/acts/P/Petroleum Demand Restraint Act 1981.md

     *   (b) the acts or omissions of the driver, person in charge, or user of the vehicle at that time were the acts or omissions of the first-mentioned person.

-    (4) It shall be a defence to proceedings taken under the [Summary Proceedings Act 1957][54] against a person for an infringement offence if the person proves that---
+    (4) It shall be a defence to proceedings taken under the [Criminal Procedure Act 2011][57] or the [Summary Proceedings Act 1957][58] against a person for an infringement offence if the person proves that---

     *   (a) an infringement notice has been issued in respect of the offence and the infringement fee specified in the notice has been paid to the enforcement authority before the commencement of the proceedings; or

-    *   (b) another person has been ordered to pay an amount in respect of the offence pursuant to [section 78A][59] of the Summary Proceedings Act 1957\.
+    *   (b) another person has been ordered to pay an amount in respect of the offence pursuant to [section 375][63] of the Criminal Procedure Act 2011\.

-    (5) It shall be a defence to proceedings taken under the [Summary Proceedings Act 1957][54] against a person pursuant to paragraph (b) or paragraph (c) of subsection (2) if the person proves that---
+    (5) It shall be a defence to proceedings taken under the [Criminal Procedure Act 2011][57] or the [Summary Proceedings Act 1957][58] against a person pursuant to paragraph (b) or paragraph (c) of subsection (2) if the person proves that---

     *   (a) at the time the alleged offence was committed---